Eddie Low

 Edward Robert Low (14 May 1943 – 21 September 2024) was a New Zealand country singer and musician, with a career spanning over 60 years.
-Low released a number of successful country albums and singles throughout the 1970s and 80s and has performed in a number of groups since the 1960s including The Quin Tikis and the New Zealand Highwaymen.
-Low continued to record and release music throughout his life, enjoying a second wave of success in the 2010s after releasing the career overview album The Voice In A Million (2011) which went platinum.
+Low released a number of successful country albums and singles throughout the 1970s and 80s and performed in a number of groups since the 1960s including The Quin Tikis and the New Zealand Highwaymen.
+Low continued to record and release music throughout his life, enjoying a second wave of success in the 2010s after releasing his career overview album The Voice In A Million (2011) which went platinum.
 He was awarded Member of the New Zealand Order of Merit for services to music in the 2006 Queen's Birthday Honours.

 Low began his career in the early 1960s with his brother in the Auckland-based group The Chevronaires, where he met John Rowles.
 The pair moved to Australia performing Beatles covers before moving to Sydney and becoming part of The Sundowners, joining the Miller's brewery circuit.
 Low later joined The Truetones for a period before becoming part of The Quin Tikis in the mid-1960s, performing in Australia and New Zealand for several years and appearing regularly in the annual tours of Miss New Zealand Extravaganza organised by Joe Brown.
 Low was encouraged by Brown to go solo, dubbing him "the voice in a million", and signed to Joe Brown Records, releasing his debut solo album Presenting The Golden Voice Of Eddie Low in 1970.

 In the 1970s, Low collaborated with John Hore, releasing Eddie Low and John Hore Live (1971) and We Should Be Together (1972).
 Low went on to tour North America and released several albums and EPs including The Voice In A Million (1970), Eddie Low (1973), and Eddie Low in USA and Canada (1976).
 Following the tour, he entered a recording hiatus.
 Low returned in 1980, signing to RCA Records and releasing Eddie Low Sings (Songs of Home).
 Throughout the 1980s, he released a number of singles and several more albums including Easy Temptations (1981), Blue Smoke (1982), Country Greats (1984) and Heart and Soul (1984), and periodically returned to Christchurch to appear in That's Country hosted by Ray Columbus.